-I also like to utilize Furnished Finder because the people who are renting their places on Furnished Finder know the audience they are renting to is made up of travel nurses.
-For that reason, people seem to be a little bit more flexible and understand the needs of a traveling healthcare professional.
+One of the main things that I like about Furnished Finder is that the people who are renting on the platform know that the audience is made up of traveling healthcare professionals.
+For that reason, people seem to be a little bit more flexible and understand the needs of travelers.
 Unlike Airbnb, Furnished Finder doesn’t inflate the cost or charge booking fees.
 Plus they have a handy stipend calculator to use when searching for affordable housing.

-Word of mouth is a great way to find travel nurse lodging!
+Word of mouth is a great way to find travel nurse housing!
 Before I use any of the above resources, I first ask my travel nurse friends if they have any housing leads in the city I’m moving to.
 I will ask travelers on my floor and I will text every travel nurse that I know.
 I feel much more comfortable staying somewhere a friend has stayed than staying somewhere I know nothing about.
-If you’re new to travel nursing, I’d recommend reaching out to a more seasoned travel nurse and asking if they’ve ever traveled to the city you’re moving to!
+If you’re new to travel nursing, I’d recommend reaching out to a more seasoned travel nurse and asking if they have any recommendations for the city that you’re moving to.

 I’ve never utilized Craigslist, but many travel nurses that I speak with that have used Craigslist, have gotten scammed.
-It’s very easy to set up a scam on Craigslist and even if you’re diligent and use all of the resources you have to check it out, you may still lose money.
-For example – my friend searched Craigslist for an apartment in Seattle.
-She found a place and contacted the landlord who she communicated with via Facebook.
-She also drove by the house that the landlord was renting to make sure that it was real.
+For instance, one of my friends found what seemed to be a nice apartment in a good location in Seattle.
+She contacted the landlord who she communicated with via Facebook.
+Before renting, she did her due diligence and drove by the house that the landlord was advertising on Craigslist to make sure that it was real.
 Once she saw the house she sent a deposit to the landlord.
-He then disappeared.
-It turned out that his Facebook was fake and the rental property was no rental property at all.
-Other people lived in the home and didn’t know their property was being listed on Craigslist.
+Once he got the deposit he completely disappeared and she never heard from him again.
+It turned out that his Facebook was fake and the rental property wasn’t for rent after all.
+In fact, it was quite the opposite, with other people living in the home who were clueless that their property was being listed on Craigslist.

 While I trust VRBO when using it as a vacation rental, I don’t find that it’s a good resource for travel nurses unless you’re traveling with a group of people.
 VRBO rentals are typically more expensive and less flexible.
-They don’t rent with the goal to rent long-term.
-They typically list properties to rent for the goal of a short-term vacation rental.
+They don’t rent with the goal to rent long-term and instead listed properties are more for short-term rentals.

 Another company I wouldn’t recommend using for rental properties is Zillow.
-I happened to be scammed on Zillow and lost $4,600, which you can read about here.
-The reason that I don’t like Zillow is because they take no accountability for what happens on their site.
-When I raised concern over my rental property they told me that I would need to hire a lawyer to contact them because they wouldn’t talk to me alone.
-I don’t support businesses that don’t have the interest of people who use their business at heart.
+I happened to be scammed on Zillow and lost $4,600 (read about it here).
+The reason I don’t like Zillow is because they take no accountability for what happens on their site.
+When I raised concern over my rental property being a scam they told me that I would need to hire a lawyer to contact them because they wouldn’t talk to me alone.
+I don’t support or agree with businesses that don’t have the interest of people who use their business at heart.